-Dudhia is a small hamlet on Mirik-Siliguri highway on the bank of river Balason.
-Darjeeling Gorkha Hill Council's Gokul Wayside Inn used to be the favorite tourist joint at Dudhia, however, it is closed at the time of writing this article.
+Dudhia is a small hamlet on the Mirik-Siliguri highway on the bank of river Balason.
+Darjeeling Gorkha Hill Council's Gokul Wayside Inn used to be the favourite tourist joint at Dudhia, however, it is closed at the time of writing this article.
 There are several small tea shops where you can get other essentials.

 Dudhia is a tranquil tourist spot.
 Above Gokul, as the hill starts rising from the plain, you can find Dudhia viewpoint.
-You can see far and wide from here including a great view of River Balasan.
+You can see far and wide from here including a great view of the River Balasan.

 Activity for tourists

-Dudhia is surrounded by some of the best tea gardens of the area such as Longview Tea Garden, Gayabari Tea Garden, Marianbari Tea Garden, and Panighata Tea Garden etc. if you have the time to explore the area, you may try walking among the tea gardens.
+Dudhia is surrounded by some of the best tea gardens in the area such as Longview Tea Garden, Gayabari Tea Garden, Marianbari Tea Garden, and Panighata Tea Garden etc. if you have the time to explore the area, you may try walking among the tea gardens.
 Small hikes to places such as Kurseong, Mirik etc can easily be done on your own, by enquiring to the local people.
 Most such hikes can be completed within a day or less.

 Another nice tourist spot around Dudhia is Bunkulung.
 This is a small village on the banks of river Balasun.
 Bunkulung can be reached from Dudhai.
-As you start climbing the hills after crossing the Balasun river from Dudhia, about a kilometer away on a turn there is a diversion to the right.
+As you start climbing the hills after crossing the Balasun river from Dudhia, about a kilometre away on a turn there is a diversion to the right.
 If you take the right diversion, Bunkulung would be just 4 km away.
 The small picturesque village has a homestay where basic amenities are available.
 You can ask the owner to arrange for organic vegetables and cook them yourself.
-The road from Bunkulung may be continued further to cross Balasun and take a different and less travel route to Kurseong through Ambootia tea estate.
+The road from Bunkulung may be continued further to cross Balasun and take a different and less travelled route to Kurseong through Ambootia tea estate.
 The road connects to the more famous Pankhabari road.
 Confirm with locals before venturing into the route as the road sometimes remain closed due to landslide or other reasons.

 Where to Stay